Antibiotic Stewardship Honor Roll

 - Highlighted Antibiotic Stewardship Activity:

-M Health Fairview St. John's Hospital utilizes Bayesian area under the curve methodology for dosing and monitoring vancomycin.
-This best practice was implemented in 2021, and evaluation of clinical outcomes associated with this change in practice is underway overall and for several special populations (e.g., patients on continuous renal replacement therapy and CNS infections) where data are lacking to inform practices. - Collaboration:
+M Health Fairview- St. John's Hospital utilizes vancomycin Area Under the Curve (AUC) via Bayesian software for dosing and monitoring vancomycin.
+This is recommended as best practice per newly published guidelines, this change was implemented in clinical practice in 2021.
+Clinical outcomes associated with this change in practice are currently being evaluated.
+Additionally, the antibiotic stewardship team is evaluating several special populations (e.g., patients on continuous renal replacement therapy and CNS infections) where data is lacking for utilizing AUC dosing and monitoring. - Collaboration:

-M Health Fairview St. John's Hospital participates in the Minnesota Department of Health NHSN AU Option User Group which meets quarterly to discuss trends in antimicrobial use and facilitate information exchange between health systems in Minnesota.
+M Health Fairview – St. John’s participates in the MDH NHSN AU Option User Group which meets quarterly.
+Data regarding antimicrobial use is shared with MDH which is then compiled into a quarterly individualized report that summarizes antimicrobial use at our institution and provides relevant comparisons to the antimicrobial use of other Minnesota hospitals.
+This group intends to discuss trends in antimicrobial use and facilitate information exchange between health systems in our state.

 - Physician Leader: Edwin Pereira, MD